sagemath/sagewiki_to_gh-2022-10-10/days7/sprints.md

 Back to the [:days7: main conference page].

+ * Implement a Hermite Normal Form over ZZ that is faster than anything else in the world (e.g., Magma):
+   * Clement Pernet
+   * William Stein

  * Canonical labeling for things other than graphs.
    * Robert Miller (chair)
    * Nicolas Thiery